Jenkins-Serrin type results for the Jang equation: Remark on the Interior gradient estimate for the prescribed mean curvature equation

 \section{Remark on the Interior gradient estimate for the prescribed mean curvature equation}

-Let $(M, g)$ be a complete Riemannian manifold, let $\Omega \subset M$ be a non-empty open subset, and let $u \in \mathcal{C}^{2, \alpha}_{loc} (\Omega)$ be a solution of the prescribed mean curvature equation
+Let $(M, g)$ be a complete Riemannian manifold, let $\Omega \subset M$ be a non-empty open subset, and let $u \in C^{2, \alpha}_{loc} (\Omega)$ be a solution of the prescribed mean curvature equation

-where $t \in (0, 1)$ and where $H$ is a bounded, locally Lipschitz function.
-The geometric operators appearing in this equation are with respect to the metric $g$, so that the left hand side represents the scalar mean curvature of the graph $G(u) := \{(x, u(x)) : x \in \Omega\} \subset \Omega \times \R$ with respect to the product metric $g + (d x^{n+1})^2$ and the downward pointing unit normal.
-Then, given $x \in \Omega$, the gradient of $u$ at $x$ is bounded in terms of the geometry of $(M, g)$ near $x$, the size of $H$ in Lipschitz norm near $x$, and a bound on $u$ near $x$.
-This interior gradient estimate is derived in \cite{Simon:1976-int} using iteration techniques, and e.g. in \cite{Korevaar:1986}, \cite{Korevaar-Simon:1988}, \cite{Spruck:2007} using the maximum principle in a clever way.
+on $\Omega$ where $t \in (0, 1)$ and where $H$ is a bounded, locally Lipschitz function.
+The geometric operators appearing in this equation are with respect to the metric $g$, so that the left hand side represents the scalar mean curvature of the graph $G(u) = \{(x, u(x)) : x \in \Omega\} \subset \Omega \times \R$ with respect to the product metric $g + d x^{n+1} \otimes dx^{n+1}$ and the downward pointing unit normal.
+Then, given $x \in \Omega$, the gradient of $u$ at $x$ is bounded in terms of the geometry of $(M, g)$ near $x$, the size of $H$ in the Lipschitz norm near $x$, and a bound on $u$ near $x$.
+This interior gradient estimate is derived in \cite{Simon:1976-int} using iteration techniques, and e.g. in \cite{Korevaar:1986}, \cite{Korevaar:1987}, \cite{Korevaar-Simon:1988}, \cite{Wang:1998}, \cite{Spruck:2007} using the maximum principle in a clever way.
 The estimates for the gradient obtained in these references are explicit. \\

 Here, we include a short, indirect, and conceptually simple proof of this well-known interior gradient estimate.
 This proof works when the dimension $n$ of $M$ lies in the range $2 \leq n \leq 7$.
 It is based on the regularity theory of (almost) minimizing boundaries.
-The ingredients of the proof are all classical.
+The ingredients of the proof are classical.
+A very similar argument was employed in the proof of Theorem 4.2 in \cite{Giusti:1978}.
 For convenience, our references below are to the recent paper \cite{Eichmair:2009-Plateau} whose notation and language are compatible with ours here.
-There, the reader will find detailed references to the literature. \\
+There, the reader will find further references to the literature.
+The line of reasoning here should also be compared to the application of the Harnack inequality in the corollary of Theorem 4.2 of \cite{Simon:1977}. \\